RobokopU24/RobokopU24.github.io/README.md

 ## Content Management

-The content directory houses all of the content for the landing page, with each file corresponding to a section.
+Content for this site is located in the src directory in a content folder.
 The content is formatted using mdx, and utilizes [markdown formatting](https://www.markdownguide.org/basic-syntax/).

-To update, add, or remove content, branch off of the `main` branch and name your branch `content/[date]` .
-When all your content has been updated, create a Pull Request to merge your content branch into main.
-If there is a time-sensitive update needed, please note this timeline or deadline in your PR description.
-Request one of the following people [Suejin Kim, Matt Watson, or David Glymph] as a reviewer.
-One of these team members will review the content to ensure the formatting is compatible and error-free, and will merge the content after reviewing.
+.
+└── src
+    ├── content
+        ├── about.mdx
+        ├── funding.mdx
+        ├── license.mdx
+        ├── resources.mdx
+        └── tools.mdx

+To update the content, navigate on the github UI to the file you'd like to change.
+Find the edit icon (pencil) and edit the text directly in the text editor.
+When you're changes are complete, click the "Commit changes ... " button.
+This will open a dialog box that wil prompt you to write a commit message, optional description, email address, and the option to choose one of the following options:

+ - Commit directly to the `main` branch
+ - Create a **new branch** for this commit and start a pull request

+Please select the second option (Create a new branch for this commit and start a pull request).
+Our team will be notified of the pull request and will review and merge the requested changes.